 5. Sip on Welsh whisky

 Take a scenic drive up to the village of Penderyn, where access to fresh spring water in the southern Brecon Beacons inspired a uniquely Welsh product.
 Penderyn Distillery is home to Wales’s most famous single malt whisky of the same name.
-The distillery is open for guided tours, which give visitors a chance to see the single copper-pot Penderyn stills up close and learn a bit about the scientific process of whisky production.
+The distillery is open for guided tours, which give visitors a chance to see the single copper-pot Penderyn stills up close a learn a bit more about the scientific process of whisky production.
 They naturally conclude with a sampling of some of Penderyn’s most popular products, which are as fiery as the Welsh dragon their bottles bear.
 The gift shop sells all of their whiskies, as well as the distillery’s other spirits (try the Merlyn Welsh Cream Liqueur) and giftware.
 You’ll be tempted to leave with a bottle or two.